akdimitri/RRAM_COMPILER/README.md

 **Known Problems**

-Do not overwrite a RRAM Cellview.
-Delete and rerun the compiler.
-If a problem persists try removing potential .cdslck files and rerun virtuoso.
+Do *not overwrite* a RRAM Cellview. *Delete* and rerun the compiler.
+If a problem persists try removing potential .cdslck files and *rerun virtuoso*.